-Permit No
+Pern nit No

-Florida Uniqu ле I.D
+Flori da Unique I.D.

-Permit Stipul ations Required (See attached)
+Pern nit Stipulations Required (See attached)

-·
+62-5 24 well

-62-524 well ation No.
+CUP Application No.

-CHECK BOX FOR APPROPRIATE DISTRICT, ADDRESS ON BACK OF PERMIT FORM.
-Owner, Legal Name of Entity if Corporation Address Telephone Number Well Location - Address, Road Name or Number, City Well Drilling Contractor License No. Telephone No. 1/4 of Section Address (Indicate Well on Chart) Township County Subdivision Name Block Lot Unit 7.
-Number of proposed wells Check the use of well: (See back of permit for additional choices) Irrigation (type) Public Water Supply (type) List Other (See Back) (See Back) Distance from septic system ft.
+☐ Suwannee River CHECK BOX FOR APPROPRIATE DISTRICT.
+ADDRESS ON BACK OF PERMIT FORM.
+Owner, Legal Name of Entity if Corporation Address Clty Telephone Number Well Location - Address, Road Name or Number, City Well Drilling Contractor License No. Telephone No. 1/4 of Section Address (lesitame) (Indicate Well on Chart) 5.
+Township State County Subdivision Name Block Lot Unit 7.
+Number of proposed wells Check the use of well; (See back of permit for additional choices) Domestic Monitor (type) Public Water Supply (type) Irrigation (type) List Other Distance from septic system ft.
 Description of facility Estimated start of construction date 8.
-Application for: New Construction Date Stemo Repair/Modify Abandonment (Reason for Abandonment) 9.
-Estimated: Well Depth Casing Depth Screen Interval from to Casing Material: Blk-Steel / Gal / PVC Casing Diameter Seal Material 10.
-If applicable: Proposed From Seal Material From to Seal Material Grouting interval Draw a map of well location and indicate well site with an "X", Identily known roads and landmarks; provide distances between well and landmarks.
-From to Seai Material 11.
+Application for: New Construction Date Stamp Repair/Modify Abandonment (Reason for Abandonment) 9.
+Estimated: Well Depth Well Depth Casing Depth Casing Material: Blk-Steel / Gal / PVC Casing Diameter Screen Interval from 10.
+If applicable: Proposed From to Seal Material Grouting interval From to Seal Material Draw a map of well location and indicate well site with an "X".
+Identily known roads and landmarks; provide distances between well and landmarks. to Seal Material 11.
 Telescope Casing or Liner (check one) Diameter North Blk-Steel / Galvanized / PVC Other (specify: 12.
-Method of Construction: Rotary Cable Tool Combination Other (specify:) 13.
-Indicate total No. of wells on site .
-List number of unused wells on site .
-14. Is this well or any other well or water withdrawal on the owner's contiguous property covered under a Consumptive/Water Use Permit (CUP/WUP) or CUP/WUP Application?
-No Yes (If yes, complete the following) CUP/WUP No. District well I.D.
-No. Longitude Data obtained from GPS or map or survey (map datum NAD 27 NAD 83 ) 15.
-I hereby certify that I will comply with the applicable rules of Title 40, Florida Administrative Code, and that a water use permit or artificial recharge permit.
-If needed, has been or will be obtained prior to commencement of well construction.
-I turnfur certify that sell information provided on this application is accurate and that I will obtain necessary approval from other federal, state, or local governments.
-II applicable.
-I agree to provide a well of completion report to the District within 30 days after drilling or the permit expiration, whichever occurs first.
-I cartify that I am the owner of the property, that the information provided is accurate, and that I am aware of my responsibilities under Chapter 373, Florida Statules, to maintain or properly abandon this welk or, I certify that I am the agen I for the owner, that this information provided is accurate, and that I have informed the owner that re-sponsibilities as stated above.
+Method of Construction: Rotary Cable Tool Other (specify:) 13.
+Indicate total No. of wells on site List number of unused wells on site 14. is this well or any other well or water withdrawal on the owner's contiguous property covered under a Consumptive/Water Use Permit (CUP/WUP) or CUP/WUP Application?
+No Yes (If yes, complete the following) CUP/WUP No. District well i.D.
+No. Latitude Longitude Data obtained from GPS or map or survey (map datum NAD 27 NAD 83 ) I hereby certify that I will comply with the applicable rules of Title 40, Florids Administrative Code, and that a water use permit or artificial recharge permit, if needed, has been or will be obtained prior to commencement of well construction.
+I further certify that all information provided on this application is accurate and that I will obtain nedessary approval from other federal, state, or local governments, if applicable.
+I agree to provide a well completion report to the District within 30 days after drilling or the permit expiration, whichever occurs first.
+I certify that I am the owner of the property, that the information provided is accurate, and that I am awate of my responsibilities under Chapter 373, Florida Statutes, to maritain or properly abandon this welt or, I certify that I am the agent for the owner, that the information provided is accurate, and that I have informate the owner that re-apportabilities as stated above.
 Owner consents to personnel of the WMD or a representative access to the well site.
-Signature of Contractor License No. Owner's or Agent's Signature Approval Granted By: Issue Date: Hydrologist Approval
+Signature of Contractor License No. Owner's or Agent's Signature DO NOT WRITE BELOW THIS LINE - FOR OFFICIAL USE ONLY Approval Granted By: Issue Date: Hydrologist Approval

-Fee Received: \$ Receipt No.:
+Receipt No.: